rpuhalovich/life_of_a_programmer.exe/README.md

 - Eight of the ten participants for the evaluation were arranged by me.
 - Post processing effects (chromatic aberration, colour correction etc.), including the use of bloom on most of the assets.
 This involved converting the current default project to one that uses the Universal Render Pipeline.
-- Procedurally generated clouds.
+- Procedurally generated clouds (see Procedurally Generated Clouds section).
-- The particle effects on the bugs and boost pads.
+- The particle effects on the bugs and boost pads (see particle section).
 - Open screen, and level selection screen.
-- Scene fade transitions, as well as scripting the ability to switch scenes.
+- Animated the scene fade transitions, as well as scripting the ability to switch scenes.
-- Pause menu, including the sensitivity and music sliders.
+- Scripting the pause menu, including the sensitivity and music sliders as well as the reset, level select and quit buttons.
+The PlayerPrefs functionality was used to persistently save the desired positions of sensitivity and music volume sliders (even after shutting down and restarting the game/device).
 - Double jumping.
 - Boost pads.
 - Dash ability.
 - Coming up with the story, cinematics (using the Unity timeline), and editing the gameplay video.
 - All sound design of the various game elements using Reaper.
 Including the synthesis of some sounds with Serum.
-- The choice of music and programming the playback during gameplay and the level select screen, as well as the Open Screen sound.
+- The choice of music and scripting the playback during gameplay and the level select screen, as well as the Open Screen sound.
-- Levels 0_hello_world.lvl and 1_memory_leak.lvl were made by me.
-Seth however was the one to place all tutorial control signs in 1_memory_leak.lvl.
+- Levels 0_hello_world.lvl, 1_memory_leak.lvl and 2_null_pointer_exception.lvl were made by me.
+Seth however was the one to place all tutorial control signs in 0_hello_world.lvl.
+- Implemented the best time feature for the timer.
+This was implemented using the PlayerPrefs functionality and allows for persistent records of a players best time on that particular device in between multiple play sessions.

 ## Contributions - Marvin

-- Implemented FPS controller
+- Implemented FPS controller.
-  - Using mouse to look around
+  - Using mouse to look around.
-  - WASD keys for movement
+  - WASD keys for movement.
-  - Space for jump, with gravity and ground check
+  - Space for jump, with gravity and ground check.
-- Implemented checkpoint system
+- Implemented checkpoint system.
-  - Added scripts to manage individual checkpoints as well as level checkpoints
+  - Added scripts to manage individual checkpoints as well as level checkpoints.
-  - Script to change the colour of checkpoints from red to green on trigger
+  - Script to change the colour of checkpoints from red to green on trigger.
-  - Script to ensure checkpoints are triggered in the correct order
+  - Script to ensure checkpoints are triggered in the correct order.
-- Implemented respawn system
+- Implemented respawn system.
-  - Added respawn trigger ("death plane" below the map)
+  - Added respawn trigger ("death plane" below the map).
-  - Added respawn point to reset player position upon death
+  - Added respawn point to reset player position upon death.
-  - Script to trigger respawn plane
+  - Script to trigger respawn plane.
-  - Script to set respawn point to latest checkpoint triggered
+  - Script to set respawn point to latest checkpoint triggered.
-- Implemented stopwatch
+- Implemented stopwatch.
-  - Added stopwatch counter to the UI
+  - Added stopwatch counter to the UI.
-  - Added script for stopwatch functionality
+  - Added script for stopwatch functionality.
-  - Script to ensure stopwatch starts on first checkpoint and stops on the final checkpoint (provided all previous checkpoints have been triggered)
+  - Script to ensure stopwatch starts on the first checkpoint and stops on the final checkpoint (provided all previous checkpoints have been triggered).

 ## Contributions - Seth

+- Three participants for evaluation were arranged by me.
+- Wall running mechanics.
+  - Wall running.
+  - Tilting angle transition for Main Camera.
+  - Jump refresh.
+- Grappling mechanics.
+  - Grappling Line.
+  - Change of FOV when flying.
+  - Momentum after reaching the end of the grapple.
+- Implementing the grapple gun model and the grapple line coming out of it.
+- Made the UI for the dash mechanic to indicate no. of stored dashes and its cooldown.
+- Bug Glitch Shader.
+- Re-arranged and refined the levels to make them more 'organised' (e.g. some child objects jotting out/not connecting to another object as it should).
+- Tutorial guide.
+- Created levels 3_illegal_use_of_pointer.lvl, 4_segmentation_fault.lvl, and -1_algorithms_are_fun.lvl 'sandbox' level were done by me.

 ## References